 - If consent has been obtained orally, the consent form must be dated and signed by the researcher(s) indicating that “I have read and explained this consent form to the participant before receiving the participant’s consent, and the participant had knowledge of its contents and appeared to understand it.

-- When a consent form is not used, then some other means must be available for participants to indicate their consent.
-For example, in a survey, participants should be informed that completion and return of the survey will constitute consent to participate and permission for the researcher to use the data gathered in the manner described.
+- When written or oral consent is not obtained, then some other means must be available for participants to indicate their consent.
+For example, in a survey, participants should be given an informed consent document and informed that completion and return of the survey will constitute consent to participate and permission for the researcher to use the data gathered in the manner described.

 - When written consent is culturally unacceptable, or where there are other good reasons for not recording consent in writing, the procedures used to seek free and informed consent must be approved by the ICEHR before data are collected and must be documented.

 Participants make a vital contribution to research.
 They must be treated at all times with the highest respect and consideration.
 All communications, whether written or oral, should be professional, as well as socially and culturally appropriate.
 Specifically:

 - Information letters and consent forms should be presented on the institutional or departmental letterhead of the Principal Investigator.